Rush Limbaugh, the man President Obama has told you not to listen to.

 Gloria Borger on CNN, Campbell Brown show last night.

-Question, Gloria, one of the things I know you said that made his comments all the more surprising was that Eric Holder's pretty much the consummate Washington insider.
+Gloria, one of the things I know you said that made his comments all the more surprising was that Eric Holder's pretty much the consummate Washington insider.

-That maybe he should have used the word fearful.
+And they will say that it was needlessly provocative, that maybe he should have used the word fearful.

-And then you talk to a lot of African Americans, as I did around our office today, who said, Well, that's exactly the word that he should use because he was trying to get people to pay attention.
+And then you talk to a lot of African Americans, as I did around our office today, who said, well, that's exactly the word that he should use because he was trying to get people to pay attention.

-And we wouldn't have paid attention if he had used the word fearful, because that's a word we use all the time.
+And we wouldn't have paid attention if he had used the word fearful because that's a word we use all the time.

 What in the hell is the grievance anymore?

-This, this now, this, folks, you have to understand here.
+Now, this, folks, you have to understand here.

 Eric Holder, this is how they see us.